harryeetsource/PoC/README.md

 38. Finally, the script calls the `Midnight` function, passing the encrypted `$main` string, which triggers the execution of the entire script.

 39. In addition, the entire script is then encrypted with a polymorphic AES CBC cipher and packed within a new script(this packer is basically just the quicksand payload loader stub).
 This creates 3 dynamic layers of polymorphic encryption.

 FUD (06/20/2023 - no payload https://www.virustotal.com/gui/file/75f4348cbe5c40fd67c386ac57084c8a3998099c625344caed835adfe117db99?nocache=1) ; FUD with Cobalt shellcode beacon 06/20/23 (https://www.virustotal.com/gui/file/816758e843786d956cdf0b2fb13b38d57e70264305c6435d4b211a43d2710957/detection)

 ****NOTE****
 Since there is so much head fuckery in this scripts evasion, specifically the decryption logic at runtime, here is the decryption flow when the quicksand payload is finally invoked:
 POLYXOR --> B64 --> POLYAESCBC --> B64 --> POLYXOR --> B64 | iex
+Also if this virus is caught, it is during the shellcode execution stage, which due to the programs logic, means that every file has already been infected with a polymorphic more encrypted version of itself, Happy Hunting AVs!
 ****Special Shoutout****
 Zenbox - flagged as "malware evader" 06/21/23, good work zenbox.
 Now if only AVs would follow suit..
 Plaintext PoC only 13 detections, give it up for your MVPs: